 A broad approach to training might not feel like the best way to resolve a specific problem, but anything we want our dogs to do usually requires them to develop more than one skill to be successful.
 For example, if we have a dog who is excited to greet us at the door and struggles to control themselves, training impulse control exercises will be hugely beneficial in helping them learn to manage themselves in these situations.
 Not only that, but the more training we do with our dogs, the greater our communication with them will be.
 We will have more things to cue them to do instead, so we can find the best solution for us and our dogs – for example, you might prefer to teach your dog to station themselves on a mat or dog bed rather than using a baby gate to stop them invading your space, or you might want to teach them to fetch a toy to play with rather than offering a sit – and your dog will be looking to you for guidance on what to do next.

-Both group classes – where you dog can learn to be calm, engaged and focused around other people, dogs and outdoor distractions – as well as one-to-one sessions where you can work directly with a trainer to discuss your routine, home layout and preferences so you can create a bespoke plan to suit you and your dog, are great ways to make the most of training!
+one-to-one sessions where you can work directly with a trainer to discuss your routine, home layout and preferences so you can create a bespoke plan to suit you and your dog, are great ways to make the most of training!